 Is It Possible to Make a Claim for Nerve Injury After Dental Surgery?

 The common symptoms of oral cancer include lumps, ulcers, and white or red patches on the tongue or mouth lining.
-If your dentist didn’t examine your properly or delayed in making the diagnosis, you could be entitled to compensation.
+If your dentist didn’t examine your properly or delayed in making the diagnosis, you could be entitled to compensation, oral cancer misdiagnosis is more commonplace than most people may imagine, and it is possible to claim compensation for dental malpractice or negligence on a no win no fee basis.

 Is It Possible to Claim for Cosmetic Dental Negligence?